knative/docs/docs/getting-started/README.md

+# Getting Started with a Knative Sandbox

-# Before you begin
+## Before you begin

-Before you can get started with Knative you must set up a development environment.
+Before you can get started with a Knative Sandbox deployment you must set up a development environment.

 ## Set up a development cluster